Table of Contents

 3. Delivery

 At the intrusion stage, the attacker is trying to gain entry into the victim’s security perimeter.
 To do this, attackers usually inject various forms of malware into the systems of the victim to gain control.
-The malicious content can be delivered to the target either by social engineering email, social media or compromised systems or accounts or a security breach like an open port or an insider accomplice.
+The malicious content can be delivered to the target either by social engineering email, social media, compromised systems or accounts, or a security breach like an open port or an insider accomplice.

 Example attacks in the intrusion stage include: